-The 4th Amendment to the Constitution Explained
+4th Amendment to the United States Constitution

-4th Amendment of the Constitution
+Full Text of the 4th Amendment to the US Constitution

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.